 The trick is to get a tasty crust to add that little extra to each slice of pork.

-The joint cooks in around half an inch of liquid, typically a self-made broth or simply water and a soup cube.
+The joint roasts in around half an inch of liquid, typically a self-made broth or simply water and a soup cube.
 You top up the broth where necessary and use it to regularly baste the joint.

 You also add a few vegetables to the roasting tin: I like to put in blocks of onion, leek, and carrot.